ViscousTests/website/content/docs/mind/optimism.md

 See https://publicism.info/science/infinity/10.html for a deep dive on another definition of optimism I like: "The Principle of Optimism: All evils are caused by insufficient knowledge.".

+From Howard Zinn:

+> To be hopeful in bad times is not just foolishly romantic.
+> It is based on the fact that human history is a history not only of cruelty,
+> but also of compassion, sacrifice, courage, kindness.
+> What we choose to emphasize in this complex history will determine our lives.
+> If we see only the worst, it destroys our capacity to do something.
+> If we remember those times and places—and there are so many—where people have
+> behaved magnificently, this gives us the energy to act,and at least the
+> possibility of sending this spinning top of a world in a different direction.
+> And if we do act, in however small a way, we don’t have to wait for some grand
+> utopian future.
+> The future is an infinite succession of presents, and to live now as we think
+> human beings should live, in defiance of all that is bad around us, is itself a
+> marvelous victory.

 Categories: [Mind]({{< relref "/" >}}?Mind=true)

 Backlinks: [Potential Life Missions]({{< relref "/docs/potential-life-missions.md" >}}),